Robert Rosenkranz

-Robert Rosenkranz (born August 5, 1942) is an American philanthropist and the chairman of Delphi Capital Management, an investment concern with over $35 billion in assets under management, and the founder of a group of investment and private equity partnerships.
-From 1987 until 2018 he was the chief executive officer (CEO) of Delphi Financial Group, an insurance company with more than $20 billion in assets.
+Robert Rosenkranz (born August 5, 1942) is an American philanthropist and the chairman of Delphi Capital Management, an investment concern with over $40 billion in assets under management, and the founder of a group of investment and private equity partnerships.
+From 1987 until 2018 he was the chief executive officer (CEO) of Delphi Financial Group, an insurance company with more than $1.5 billion in operating income.
 Delphi grew from one of his acquisitions and increased its value 100-fold under his leadership.

-A graduate of Yale (summa cum laude) and Harvard Law School, he spent his early career as an economist with the RAND Corporation, where he was engaged in research on foreign policy issues and municipal finance.
+A graduate of Yale (summa cum laude) with a BA in economics, and Harvard Law School, he spent his early career as an economist with the RAND Corporation, where he was engaged in research on foreign policy issues and municipal finance.